 - “Through interacting with people, talking to people in the rural villages and townships, I developed a better understanding of South African society.”

 - “The friends we made and the memories with which we returned will endure a lifetime.”

-This January 2018, Professor Anderson will return to South Africa.
+In January 2019, Professor Anderson will return to South Africa!